Jopson engine

 A less than praiseworthy design feature arose from the designer’s wish to align the two cylinders on a common axis.
 Since the two crankshaft throws were necessarily offset from one another, this meant that the conrod small ends had to be located well off centre within the pistons.
 The accompanying component view confirms that the gudgeon (wrist) pins were of rather small diameter, which would not have helped in this situation.

-The crankcase was cast in two segments from aluminium alloy.
+The crankcase was cast from aluminium alloy in two segments.
 It was vertically split along the vertical transverse centre line.
-Each half incorporated a bronze bushing to support the opposite ends of the two-throw crankshaft, which was machined in one piece from a 2-in. dia. steel bar.
+Each half incorporated a bronze bushing to support the opposite ends of the two-throw crankshaft, which was machined in one piece from a 2 in. dia. steel bar.
 The rear portion of the shaft carried the flywheel, while the other end incorporated both the camshaft drive gear and the prop mounting hardware.

 The camshaft was positioned directly below the crankshaft, being driven at half engine speed through exposed spur gearing.
 It passed through the lower crankcase, engaging with the exhaust valve pushrods through a separate cam which was somehow secured to the camshaft in the appropriate radial orientation.
 At its emergent rear end, it also actuated the ignition timer, which was characterized in George Brent’s article as a “commutator”.